Who we are

 Even if Diane has completed studies in economics, her main interest has been in the non-profit sector for many years.
 She first got involved on a voluntary basis, then also professionally, most recently as a philanthropist advisor for various foundations.
 “Doing good always motivates me.
 I am enthusiastic about making a contribution to avoiding, alleviating or even curing visual impairment.”
 Diane is co-founder and now president of the Fondation CBM Luxembourg.
 This project has been germinating in her for some time, now it has become a reality.

 “Anyone who walks through life with open eyes and hearts sees people with special needs.
 This has been with me for years and motivates me to make a difference with my life.
-I have been managing CBM Switzerland for 17 years and I look forward to working with my colleagues on the tasks of the CBM in Luxembourg.
-Before that, I lived abroad for many years and worked in various functions.”
+I led CBM Switzerland for 19 years, up to December 2022, since then, have founded my own organisation, consulting with and supporting other growing NGOs.
+I continue to work with the other Board members on developing CBM Luxembourg.”

 Michelle Berna-Thill is an ophthalmologist in Luxembourg.
 “Here everyone has access to quick treatment of eye problems, with the most modern diagnostics, all necessary therapies, and covered by a very complete and fair health insurance.
 Despite great progress, even the basic care of refractive errors with glasses or cataract surgery is still not a matter of course in large parts of the world and associated with high, sometimes unaffordable costs and impairments in daily life for those affected and their families.
 The solutions that CBM works on are creative and effective.”